opencleveland/refundcleveland/README.md

 We have a [Miro Board](https://miro.com/app/board/o9J_kj4DePU=/) to sketch out a wireframe.

-You can view this project by building it.
+You can view this project at https://refund-cleveland.herokuapp.com/

 ### Errors / Bugs: